woohoolabs/yin/README.md

 ##### Documents for successful responses

 For successful requests, you have to return information about one or more resources.
 Woohoo Labs.
-Yin provides three abstract classes that help you to create your own documents for the different use cases:
+Yin provides multiple abstract classes that help you to create your own documents for the different use cases:

 - `AbstractSuccessfulDocument`: A generic base document for successful responses
+- `AbstractSimpleResourceDocument`: A base class for documents about a single, very simple top-level resource
-- `AbstractSingleResourceDocument`: A base class for documents about a single top-level resource
+- `AbstractSingleResourceDocument`: A base class for documents about a single, more complex top-level resource
 - `AbstractCollectionDocument`: A base class for documents about a collection of top-level resources

+The difference between the `AbstractSimpleResourceDocument` and the `AbstractSingleResourceDocument` classes is that the first one doesn't need a [resource transformer](#resource-transformers) so it is preferable to use for really simple domain objects (like messages) while the latter works better for more complex domain objects (like users or addresses).

 As the `AbstractSuccessfulDocument` is only useful for special use-cases (e.g. when a document can contain resources of multiple types), we will not cover it here.